 In addition to identity and address proof, banks may ask for physical or digital copies of your passport photographs.

-3. Keep your KYC documents ready - Opening a Fi Account is an entirely paperless process.
-However, we need your KYC documents, such as your Aadhar card and PAN card.
+3. Keep your KYC documents ready: Opening a Fi Account is an entirely paperless process.
+However, we need your KYC documents, such as your Aadhaar card and PAN card.

 A savings account is a popular and versatile financial tool that offers safety, interest earnings, and useful banking features.
 It is essential for investing and helps your money grow.
 Using Fi, working professionals in India can create a zero balance savings account in minutes — it’s entirely online & a completely paperless process.

-There are several different kinds of saving accounts in the world.
-Four of the most common savings accounts are - Regular savings accounts, zero balance savings accounts, high-yield savings accounts and salary accounts.
+There are several different kinds of savings accounts in the world.
+Four of the most common savings accounts are - Regular savings accounts, zero balance savings accounts, high-yield savings accounts, and salary accounts.

 Different people might have different reasons to have a savings account.
 The most common reason is to save money from losing its purchasing power over time and to have a safe space to store it.

-Yes, you can generally write checks from a savings account in India.
+Yes, you can generally write cheques from a savings account in India.

 While it isn't impossible to lose money in a savings account, it is highly unlikely.
 You need to keep in mind that as long as the rate of interest offered by the bank is higher than the rate of inflation, you will not lose money in your savings account.